 So congratulation, storyteller!
 You’ve earned this moment to celebrate reaching a milestone in your career.
 Now get back to work and get your work out there so you can move on to your next great idea.
 We’re waiting.

 Thank you so much for reading.
-As always, if you liked this post, touch the heart below, and if you loved it, don’t forget to subscribe to Perspectives off the Page for updates and new content.
-And if you know a fellow student or writer who can benefit from these words, pass them along.
+As always, if you liked this post, tap the heart below, and if you loved it, don’t forget to subscribe to be the first to know when new content lands.
+And if you know a fellow student, storyteller, or seeker who can benefit from these words, pass them along.

 Until then, stay inspired, stay healthy, and please continue to love and support those in need.